Advising

 Your advising team is made up of four individuals:

-• Advising Admin- Lauren Russell is your first point of contact, and can help with many issues: how do I enroll in a class, can I get an override for a class, how do I apply for a pre-graduation audit, etc.
+• Advising Admin- Your first point of contact, and can help with many issues: how do I enroll in a class, can I get an override for a class, how do I apply to graduate, etc.

-• Academic Advisor- Stephanie Custer is your academic advisor and can meet with you one-on-one to talk about academics- course registration, degree requirements, policies and procedures, and your future semester plans.
+• Aerospace Undergraduate Advisor- Your Undergraduate advisor and can meet with you one-on-one to talk about academics- course registration, degree requirements, policies and procedures, and your future semester plans.

 • Faculty Advisor- Your faculty advisor is assigned to you when you declare your major in Aero and is there to give you advice throughout your time within the department.
 Faculty advisors are great resources when it comes to developing and delving into your area(s) of interest and for career advice.

-If you are dealing with physical or mental health issues, or are otherwise feeling like the semester is particularly difficult for you, please reach out to Stephanie and Professor Powell.
+If you are dealing with physical or mental health issues, or are otherwise feeling like the semester is particularly difficult for you, please reach out to your Academic Advisor and the Program Advisor.
 They can often work with your professors and the College staff to help you get on track.

 The idea behind the requirement is that there are other engineering disciplines that are useful for Aerospace graduates to be familiar with.
 We have designed the requirement to allow you an opportunity for breadth, or for depth (including pursuing a minor).
 The requirement is: